adelaarenas/adelaarenas.github.io/_pages/about.md

 <!--When I’m not working, you’ll find me enjoying **Kdramas, anime, and historical comedies** or diving into a good book like Paulo Coelho's *The Alchemist*. -->

 Hi!
 I’m **Ma.
-Adela Arenas**, a recent **BSc Applied Physics (Health Physics major)** graduate from the **University of the Philippines Manila**.
-My academic and internship experiences range from **neutron dosimetry and gamma spectrometry** to **statistical analysis and data visualization**.
-I’m passionate about **radiation protection, health physics, and medical applications of physics**, and I hope to contribute to the advancement of **science and technology in the Philippines** in the future.
+Adela Arenas**, a recent BSc Applied Physics (Health Physics major) graduate from the University of the Philippines Manila.
+My academic and internship experiences range from neutron dosimetry and gamma spectrometry to statistical analysis and data visualization.
+I’m passionate about radiation protection, health physics, and applications of physics to healthcare, and I hope to contribute to the advancement of science and technology in the Philippines in the future.

-I recently moved to Canada to pursue opportunities in **medical physics and occupational health and safety**.
-Alongside my technical background, I also enjoy **teaching, mentoring, and facilitating seminars**, drawing from my experience in both research and community engagement.
+I am currently based in Canada, where I have taken a gap year to spend time with my family.
+Alongside my technical background, I also enjoy teaching, mentoring, and facilitating seminars, drawing from my experience in both research and community engagement.

-When I’m not working, you’ll find me enjoying **Kdramas, anime, and historical comedies** or diving into a good book like Paulo Coelho's *The Alchemist*.
+When I’m not working, you’ll find me enjoying Kdramas, anime, and historical comedies or diving into a good book like Paulo Coelho's *The Alchemist*.

 ---

-## 📬 Contact
+## You may contact me through email or my LinkedIn account found here:
-- ✉️ **Email:** maadelaarenas@gmail.com
+- ✉️ Email: maadelaarenas@gmail.com
 - <i class="fab fa-linkedin"></i> [LinkedIn](https://www.linkedin.com/in/mearenas)
-- <i class="fab fa-github"></i> [GitHub](https://github.com/adelaarenas)

 ---